Emma Raducanu: Early life and education

-Junior career
+Career

+Juniors

-Raducanu made her International Tennis Federation (ITF) debut in Liverpool at the Nike Junior International (Grade-5 event) after having entered on her 13th birthday, the earliest allowed age of entry.
-She subsequently won the tournament eight days later and became the youngest ever winner of an ITF Under-18 tournament.
-Her ITF junior success continued in 2017 with two titles in February at the Yonex ITF Hamburg and ITF Oslo Open Grade-4 events.
+Raducanu made her ITF Junior Circuit debut in Liverpool at the Nike Junior International (Grade-5 event), after having entered on her 13th birthday, the earliest allowed age of entry.
+She subsequently won the tournament eight days later and became the youngest-ever winner of an ITF under-18 tournament.
+Her junior success continued in 2017 with two titles in February at the Yonex ITF Hamburg and ITF Oslo Open Grade-4 events.

-Raducanu won the ITF Chandigarh Lawn Tennis girls' tournament in January 2018.
-In 2018, she won ITF Grade-3 at Chandigarh and Grade-2 junior tournaments at New Delhi both in India.
+Raducanu won the Chandigarh Lawn Tennis girls' ITF tournament in January 2018.
+In 2018, she won Grade-3 at Chandigarh and Grade-2 junior tournaments at New Delhi, both in India.
 Raducanu defeated Diana Khodan of Ukraine in the final at Chandigarh, held at the Lawn Tennis Association Stadium, where she won in straight sets.
 She won two additional titles the following month, four in total for 2018 and seven over the course of her junior career, with wins at the Biotehnos Cup and Šiauliai Open Grade-2 events.

 Later that year, she reached the girls' singles quarterfinals at both the Wimbledon Championships and the US Open.
 At Wimbledon, Raducanu defeated Leylah Fernandez in the second round, a victory she would repeat in the (senior) US Open final three years later.

+2018–2020: Professional debut and BJK Cup

 Raducanu turned professional in 2018.
 She alternated between junior and professional tournaments during 2018 and 2019.

-Professional career

-2018–2020: ITF Circuit and Fed Cup

-Raducanu made her debut on the ITF Women's circuit in 2018 and secured her first title of the year in May at the $15,000 ITF Tiberias.
-She finished the season with a second $15,000 title in October at the ITF Antalya.
+She made her debut on the ITF Women's Circuit in 2018 and secured her first title of the year in May at the 15k event in Tiberias.
+She finished the season with a second 15k title in October at Antalya.

 In 2019, Raducanu competed in Maharashtra, India.
-She retired in the second round of the $25K Solapur Open.

-She won a $25K event in Pune, India, in December; in the final at Deccan Gymkhana Ground, she won against Naiktha Bains in three sets.
+She retired in the second round of the 25k Solapur Open.
+She won a 25k event in Pune in December; in the final at Deccan Gymkhana Ground, she won against Naiktha Bains in three sets.
 Her semifinal and quarterfinal victories came in three sets.
-In the Fed Cup (eventually Billie Jean King Cup) in 2019, she was a hitting partner for the British team.
-She was then selected to play for the team in 2020 Qualifying after Johanna Konta withdrew to focus on the Olympics.
+In Fed Cup (eventually Billie Jean King Cup), she was a hitting partner for the British team in 2019.
+She was then selected to play for the team in the 2020 qualifying, after Johanna Konta withdrew to focus on the Olympics.
 At the time, Raducanu was described as "the British player with the most potential of her generation".
 She would have partnered Bains in the doubles qualifiers against Slovakia, but the match was not played.
-Asked about being called up to the British team as a teenager, Raducanu said "Being a bit of the underdog is great because you can go out there with no fear."
+Asked about being called up to the British team as a teenager, Raducanu said, "Being a bit of the underdog is great because you can go out there with no fear."

 In 2020, many tennis events were cancelled due to the COVID-19 pandemic.
 Raducanu participated in exhibition matches and small tournaments in the United Kingdom.
 She won the Lawn Tennis Association LTA British Tour Masters title in December 2020.
-She also devoted time to her academic studies, preparing for her A Level examinations, which she took in 2021.
+She also devoted time to her academic studies, preparing for her A-Level examinations, which she took in 2021.